intentionally-left-nil/systemd-boot-lifeboat/README.md

   --dry-run             Print what would actually happen, but take no action (default: False)
 ```

-By default, systemd-boot-lifeboat looks in the `/efi` directory for your ESP, and keeps the previous two entries backed up.
-You can change this by passing in --efi and --max_backups to the python script.
-To make this change, you need to type `systemctl edit systemd-boot-lifeboat.service` and modify the command line as appropriate
+By default, systemd-boot-lifeboat keeps the previous two entries backed up.
+You can change this by passing in --max_backups to the python script.
+To make this change, you need to type `systemctl edit systemd-boot-lifeboat.service` and modify the command line as appropriate.

 # Development